aanhlle/cleaner-code-javascript/README.md

 **[⬆ back to top](#table-of-contents)**

-### Use the same vocabulary for the same type of variable
+### 2. Use the same vocabulary for the same type of variable

+getUserInfo / getClientData / getCustomerRecord are just different names for the same action `getUser`'s information.
+Unless you really have different types (then you should name them different conceptually) or a solid reason to separate them, use the same vocab for the same concept.
 **Bad:**

 ```javascript